maths/stack-web/website_files/MeetingReports/2023-07-21-NetworkReport.md

 * JZ works for IDEMS international, based in Kenya supporting local universities to integrate STACK
 * CS is the STACK developer and works at Edinburgh
 * EF works on STACK at the University of Edinburgh – people should meet with him (edmund.farrow@ed.ac.uk) regarding updates to version control and question sharing updates
-* AA is from Germany and works with the German STACK users community
+* ALL is from Germany and works with the German STACK users community
 * GI has worked at Bern and ETH Zurich, in particular on exams in STACK
 * KZ works at the University of Edinburgh with a focus on STACK question authoring and the STACK network
 * LL works at the University of Canterbury, NZ, managing STACK quizzes